jweingardt12/jwe.in/src/app/notes/welcome.md

 ---
 title: "Welcome!
 Let me explain..."
 date: 2025-01-01
-description: "How this site was built, why it exists, and the things I've learned on the way."
+description: "How this site was built, why it exists, and what's next for it."
 image:
 slug: welcome
 ---